 Description

-This classic old jazz standard penned in 1902 by Hughie Cannon gets a funky coat in this treatment.Originally a vaudeville song about a performer that drinks to excess and seeks the company of other women until his wife throws him out of their home for his debauchery.
-“Won’t you came home Bill Bailey” (the full title of the song) has always been a favourite of Dixieland and jazz bands, but this arrangement adds some fire, funk and punch to this jazz standard, complete with a semi-fugal treatment of the melody, a “Supersax” type chorus from the sax team and a double time swing piano solo and trombone section chorus.
-The chart then modulates and returns to the funk feel for the final rousing finale.
+The song is an old vaudeville song about a performer that drinks to excess and seeks the company of other women until his wife throws him out of their home for his debauchery.
+“Won’t you came home Bill Bailey” (the full title of the song) has always been a favorite of Dixieland and jazz bands, but this arrangement adds some fire, funk, and punch to this jazz classic.

 Technical and Ranges: Tpt 1: D above stave (only a few times) Trom 1: Ab above stave (only once).
 4th Trom: Bass or trigger (low “C”)